ente-io/ente/infra/ml/README.md

 3. Run `uv venv`
 4. In any notebook, make sure to select the virtual environment kernel from `.venv/bin/python` in the top (right corner on VSCode)

+Also, in case you use VSCode please make sure to only have a [single window](https://github.com/microsoft/vscode/issues/125993#issuecomment-2099627960) open.

 ## Notebooks and git

 Please make sure to always clear output data inside a notebook before committing changes to git.